LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 }
 ```

-As you can see, we already added a relationship to our Customer Model.
+As you can see, we have already added a relationship to our Customer Model.
 This will be useful later on.

-Then we can create a seed for our Lead Source:
+Then, we can create a seed for our Lead Source:

 **database/seeders/DatabaseSeeder.php**
 ```php